 |Race and/or ethnicity unknown||3%|

-iAbroad: iAbroad is a research tool for navigating study abroad programs.
-Students interested in study abroad are required to complete four steps prior to departure.
+iAbroad is UVM’s research tool that helps students navigate their options to study abroad.
+Those interested in study abroad are required to complete four steps prior to departure.

 - Inquiry Phase: During this step, students activate their iAbroad account and begin the search process for programs.
 Students should begin the inquiry phase approximately 12-15 months before the program begins.
-This will give students ample time to perform the necessary research and make an informed decision.
+This gives students ample time to perform the necessary research and make an informed decision.

 - Apply Phase: This is not the study abroad application itself, but a guide to applying to programs.